 The DFB Program provides state and federal courts—as part of the sentencing process—with the ability to deny all or selected federal benefits to individuals who are convicted of drug trafficking or drug possession.

-This program provides funding to states and units of local government with existing crime laboratories that conduct DNA analysis to increase the capacity of publicly funded forensic DNA and DNA database laboratories to process more DNA samples for the Federal Bureau of Investigation's Combined DNA Index System.
+This program assists states and units of local government with existing crime laboratories to increase the capacity of public forensic DNA and DNA database laboratories to process more DNA samples for the Federal Bureau of Investigation's Combined DNA Index System.

 This formula grant program is the leading federal source of criminal justice funding to states, territories, local governments, and tribes.
 It provides critical funding necessary to support a range of program areas.

 This program supports efforts by state, local, and tribal law enforcement and prosecution agencies, working with their partners, in the investigation and prosecution of unsolved cold case homicides suspected of having been racially motivated.